Optimizing Data-driven Causal Discovery Using Knowledge-guided Search: Introduction

 Among the score-based approaches, a commonly used approach is the Greedy Equivalence Search (GES) (\cite{chickering2002optimal}) that searches over the space of equivalence classes of causal graphs.
-It is an iterative process that starts with an empty network and greedily adds edges one at a time until it reaches the local maximum.
-Then it continues with a series of greedy deletions of edges until the score keeps improving.
 Although it is widely used, there are some major disadvantages of this search technique.
-First, the search space becomes exponential when the number of possible candidate states increases rapidly with the increase in the number of variables (\cite{SGES}, \cite{SE-GES}).
+First, the search space becomes exponential when the number of possible candidate states increases rapidly with the increase in the number of variables ( \cite{SE-GES}).
 This is because it considers all possible combinations of candidate search states.
-Hence, a large number of combinations must be considered as the number of variables keep growing, resulting in an exponential growth of the search space (\cite{SGES}).
-Even for sparse graphs, the search space is large enough to negatively impact the efficiency and performance of the algorithm.
+Hence, a large number of combinations must be considered as the number of variables keeps growing (\cite{SGES}).
+Even for sparse graphs, where the edge denstities are smaller, the search space is large enough to negatively impact the efficiency and performance of the algorithm.
 Second, the score needs to be computed for each possible graph which makes it computationally expensive (\cite{SGES}, \cite{SE-GES}).
-The situation worsens while traversing the search space of densely-connected models.
-Because it drastically increases the number of times the algorithm needs to compute the score as it considers almost every node in the respective graph subspace (\cite{SE-GES}).
+The situation worsens while traversing the search space of densely-connected graphs.
+Because it drastically increases the number of times the algorithm needs to compute the score as it considers almost every node in the respective graph subspace .
 Furthermore, the search process is typically repeated multiple times, which adds to the overall cost.